Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Channels with In-Block Feedback

 Define the string of past and current states as

 The channel input at time $i\ell$ is $X(s_T^{i\ell})$ and the adaptive codeword $A^{nL}$ is defined by the ordered lists

 for $1\le i \le n$ and $1\le\ell\le L$.
-The adaptive codeword $A^{nL}$ is a function of $M$ and is thus independent of $S_H^{n}$ and $S_T^{nL}$.
+The adaptive codeword $A^{nL}$ is a function of $M$ and is thus independent of $S_H^{n}$ and $S_R^{nL}$.

-\begin{remark} The model under consideration is a special case of the channels introduced in~\cite[Sec.~V]{Kramer14}.
+The model under consideration is a special case of the channels introduced in~\cite[Sec.~V]{Kramer14}.
 However, the model in~\cite{Kramer14} has transmission and reception begin at time $\ell=2$ rather than $\ell=1$.
-To compare the theory, one must thus shift the time indexes by 1 unit and increase $L$ to $L+1$, see Remark~\ref{remark:shift} below.
+To compare the theory, one must thus shift the time indexes by 1 unit and increase $L$ to $L+1$.
 The capacity for our model is given by~\cite[Thm.~2]{Kramer14} which we write as

-where $(a)$ follows by normalizing by $L$ rather than $L+1$, and step $(b)$ follows by the independence of $A^L$ and $S_R^L$. \end{remark}
+where $(a)$ follows by normalizing by $L$ rather than $L+1$, and step $(b)$ follows by the independence of $A^L$ and $S_R^L$.